iamdustan/granger/README.md

 This project may not forever be coffeescript, but it has just enough complexity to get a base understanding of coffeescripts idioms.

+## Inspiration

+Thanks to @seb_ly for http://jsfiddle.net/dmzk4/ which
+inspired me to pull this off right in the DOM, and Anthony Terrien for the beautiful demos at http://anthonyterrien.com/kontrol/

 ## License

 The MIT License (MIT)